scandum/wolfsort/README.md

 Wolfsort also comes with the `wolfsort_prim(void *array, size_t nmemb, size_t size)` function to perform primitive comparisons on arrays of 32 and 64 bit integers.
 Nmemb is the number of elements, while size should be either `sizeof(int)` or `sizeof(long long)` for signed integers, and `sizeof(int) + 1` or `sizeof(long long) + 1` for unsigned integers.
 Support for the char and short types can be easily added in wolfsort.h.

-Wolfsort can only sort arrays of primitive integers by default, it should be able to sort tables with some minor changes, but it'll require a different interface than qsort() provides.
+Wolfsort can only sort arrays of primitive integers by default.
+Wolfsort should be able to sort tables with some minor changes, but it'll require a different interface than qsort() provides.

 Proof of concept
 ----------------
-Wolfsort is primarily a proof of concept for a hybrid radix / comparison sort.
+Wolfsort is primarily a proof of concept for a hybrid bucket / comparison sort.
 It only supports non-negative integers.

 I'll briefly mention other sorting algorithms listed in the benchmark code / graphs.
 They can all be considered the fastest algorithms currently available in their particular class.